rockorama/morpheus-ui/README.md

 ## Collection

-This library contains 4 packages:
+This library contains 3 packages:

-@morpheus-ui/core - Set of UI Components
+`@morpheus-ui/core` - Set of UI Components

-@morpheus-ui/fonts - Fonts used by Morpheus UI
+`@morpheus-ui/fonts` - Fonts used by Morpheus UI

-@morpheus-ui/forms - Used by Morpheus UI to add a form context to some UI components
+`@morpheus-ui/forms` - Used by Morpheus UI to add a form context to some UI components
-@morpheus-ui/icons - Collection of Icon Components designed by Diogo Perillo

 ## Development Overview